MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 - *Connect the output to business process.* Connect the dots from the flow outputs to the overall business process they support.
 For example, if a flow step involves processing customer orders, then it directly supports the business process of order fulfillment.
 Order fulfillment contributes to the business objective of maintaining customer satisfaction and generating revenue.
 Finally, use the flow breakdown to help determine which flow created the sales report.

-### Identify process owners and escalation for each flow
+### Identify process owners and stakeholders for each flow

 The process owner for a flow is the individual that's responsible for the successful execution of a given process.
 They're responsible for making critical  for that process and the flows that support it.
 You should identify the process owner for each workload flow.